-Our Special Educational Needs Coordinator is Mrs Louise Parker who can be contacted via the school on 01246 472540.
-Our SEN Link Associate Member of the Interim Executive Board is Mrs Dawn Walton.
+Our Special Educational Needs Coordinator is Ms Jade Thirkell who can be contacted via the school on 01246 472540.
+Our SEN Link Governor is Mrs Ann Cruickshank

 At Poolsbrook Primary Academy our guiding principle is one of inclusion.
 We seek to identify, break down and remove barriers to learning to ensure that every child takes an active role in our school community.